maybebyte/anthesis/articles/personal/about-me.md

 ## Qualities I value

-To be clear: this isn't a laundry list of expectations I carry with me when I meet people.
-I try to accept people as they are.
-In my experience, a person's value crystallizes in the absence of arbitrary comparisons.
+To be clear: this isn't a laundry list of expectations.
+In my experience, superfluous expectations create distance, whereas intimacy manifests when you embrace a person as they are.
 In addition, exclusively looking for those that match a set of criteria can lead to discarding what's right in front of you, like a packet filter with a misconfigured ruleset.

-That said, humans seek patterns.
-The people I hold dear tend to possess some of these characteristics:
+That said, humans recognize and seek patterns.
+People with some of these characteristics seem to endear themselves to me quickly.

 - A sense of humor (even dad jokes are OK).
 - Ambition/a will to improve.
 - Compassion.
 - Honesty.
-Be direct with me and clearly communicate what you need.
+Please be direct with me and clearly communicate what you need.
 - Humility.
 - Mindfulness.
 - Openness.